WHat is targeted grazing?

 Do goats stink?
 Are they noisy?

 Your nose is unlikely to tell you there are goats nearby.
 Breeding males are odoriferous, but these will not be on your property.
 Goats make a little noise, but most people find their bleats to be pleasant and certainly not a nuisance.

 How do you keep the goats where you want them?

 We use portable electric fencing and a solar-charged power source to contain the goats.
 This allows us to be flexible.
 We can concentrate goats on small problem areas, move them from spot to spot, or let them roam whole properties.

 Do the goats stay overnight?
 Do you stay with the goats?

 We'll check on the goats regularly and carefully monitor the progress of the grazing project, but we don't typically stay on-site constantly.
-Depending on location and the anticipated length of stay we may take the goats home overnight, load them into our nearby trailer, or let them sleep under the stars.
+Our goats often sleep under the stars on customers' properties, but depending on location and the anticipated length of stay we may take the goats home overnight or load them into our nearby trailer.

 What kind of goats do you use?